calpa/rss-to-telegram/README.md

 3. 🗓️ It filters out items that were published more than 24 hours ago
 4. 🔍 It checks which items have already been sent to avoid duplicates
 5. 📝 New items are formatted and sent to the Telegram channel
+6. 💬 Items are also queued for Discord via Cloudflare Queues
-6. ✅ Successfully sent items are marked as processed in KV storage
+7. ✅ Successfully processed items are marked as stored in KV storage

 ## 📚 In-Depth Technical Article